Posts

 Building a Transportation System for All

-The transformation of Uptown’s transportation landscape is not just about solving a parking problem; it is about creating a system that works for everyone.
+The transformation of Uptown's transportation landscape is not just about solving a parking problem; it is about creating a system that works for everyone.
 This requires a commitment to sustainability, inclusivity, and innovation.
-By prioritizing public transportation, the neighborhood can ensure that its residents, businesses, and visitors have access to reliable and efficient mobility options.
-This commitment is echoed in efforts like accessibility on the Green Line - making public transit accessible for all.
+By prioritizing public transportation, the neighborhood can ensure that its residents, businesses, and visitors have access to reliable and efficient mobility options — building on the model established by accessibility on the Green Line, which made public transit accessible for all Minneapolis residents.

-One of the key principles of a successful transportation system is accessibility.
 A well-designed transit network should be easy to use, affordable, and available to all members of the community, regardless of age, ability, or income.
-This means investing in infrastructure that supports people with disabilities, ensuring that transit options are available in all neighborhoods, and providing affordable fares that make public transportation a viable option for everyone.
+This means investing in infrastructure that supports people with disabilities, ensuring that transit options are available in all neighborhoods, and providing affordable fares.

 The Role of Policy and Planning